-a candidate for

-Northland Regional Council (Whangārei Urban Constituency)

-at the by-election held on 17 February 2021, make the following declaration:

-PART A: RETURN OF ELECTORAL DONATIONS (inclusive of GST)

-I, make the following return of all electoral donations received by me that exceed \$1,500:

-Set out the following details in respect of every electoral donation received (other than an anonymous electoral donation) that, either on its own or when aggregated with all other donations made by or on behalf of the same donor for use in the same campaign, exceeds \$1,500 in sum or value:

-- the name of the donor; - the address of the donor; - the amount of the donation or, in the case of aggregated donations, the total amount of the donations; - the date the donation was received or, in the case of aggregated donations, the date that each donation was received.

-NB: Section 103A Local Electoral Act 2001 defines "donation" as money or the equivalent of money or of goods or services or of a combination of those things used in the candidate's election campaign over \$300 in value.
-It excludes labour and goods and services that are provided free of charge reasonably valued at \$300 or less.

-NAME and ADDRESS of DONOR DESCRIPTION (include goods or services) DON ATION Date received Amount set out here if the donation is funded from contributions Total
+Total

+l, a candidate for Northland Regional Co uncil at the election held on 8 October 2022, mak e the following declaration: PART A: RETURN OF ELECTORAL DO ONATIONS (inclusive of GST) I, make the following return of all electoral d onations received by me tha at exceed \$1,500: Set out the following details in respect of ever on its own or when aggregated with all other \$1,500 in sum or value: the name of the donor; the address of the donor; the amount of the donation or, in the car the date the donation was received or, in NB: Section 103A Local Electoral Act 2001 defin of those things used in the candidate's election of charge reasonably valued at \$300 or less. donations made by or on be ase of aggregated donations the case of aggregated dona chalf of the same donor for use in the same s, the total amount of the donations; tions, the date that each donation was receiv e equivalent of money or of goods or services campaign, exceeds ved. s or of a combination NAME and ADDRESS of DONOR DESCRIPTION (include ge pods or services) DONA ATION Date received Amount

+• the specific election campaign to which the donation was designated (see top of page);